filip-ch9/filip-ch9/README.md

 ### Hi there 👋

-Currently working as a Backend Developer.
+Currently working as a Software Engineer.

 - 🔭 I’m currently working on ... pet project
 - 🌱 I’m currently learning ...
 DevOps practices